udexon/SAIGON/Bootstrapping_Artificial_Intelligence.md

 ## Bootstrapping Artificial Intelligence: Grounding and Metaprogramming
+### Graph Machine: A Unified Graph Theoretic Model for Narrow Artificial Intelligence and Artificial General Intelligenec

-### SAIGON: A Unified Graph Theoretic Model for Narrow Artificial Intelligence and Artificial General Intelligenec
+was:: SAIGON: A Unified Graph Theoretic Model for Narrow Artificial Intelligence and Artificial General Intelligenec

 Yampolskiy (2018) gave a comprehensive review on ...